 13. DON’T Forget To Tell Them You LOVE Them Every Day

 Life is short.

-Even if the challenges of parenting today feel overwhelming…
+Even if the challenges of disciplining a toddler feel overwhelming today…

 … there’s a good chance they aren’t going to last forever.